Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 casual turn-taking and backchannel prediction

-- The system should be able to take turns naturally and with minimal latency in a dialogue and without the need for push-to-talk or wakewords.
+- The system should be able to take turns naturally and with minimal latency in a dialogue and without the need for push-to-talk or wakewords or a period of silence based on a predefined threshold.